echobind-retired/warming_drawer/README.md

 # WarmingDrawer

-Warms caches based on a specified url.
-For now, only supports Sidekiq.
+Warms caches based on a specified url using an optional background queueing system.
+For now, only supports Sidekiq or the lack of a queing system, but in the future will support others.

 ## Installation